 General Information About Financial Toxicity (Financial Distress) and Cancer Treatment

 - Financial toxicity describes problems a cancer patient has related to the cost of treatment.

-- A number of studies show that cancer patients and survivors are more likely to have financial toxicity than are people without cancer.
+- Several studies show that cancer patients and survivors are more likely to have financial toxicity than are people without cancer.

-- The level of financial toxicity you may have will depend on a number of factors in your household.
+- The level of financial toxicity you may have will depend on several factors in your household.

 - Cancer treatment can affect your ability to work and pay your bills.